Last Date (Eric Dolphy album): Reception

 Dolphy biographers Vladimir Simosko and Barry Tepperman called Last Date "a vital set of performances."
 In a review for AllMusic, Michael G. Nastos wrote: "Last Date is one of those legendary albums whose reputation grows with every passing year, and deservedly so... it also marks the passing of one era and the beginning of what has become a most potent and enduring legacy of European creative improvised tradition, started by Mengelberg and Bennink at this mid-'60s juncture."
 He stated that Mengelberg's trio were "performers who understand the ways in which [Dolphy] modified music in such a unique, passionate, and purposeful way far from convention", "a group who understood his off-kilter, pretzel logic concept in shaping melodies and harmonies," and wrote that they "played so convincingly and with the utmost courage that they created a final stand in the development of how the woodwindist conceived of jazz like no one else before, during, or after his life."

 The authors of the Penguin Guide to Jazz Recordings wrote: "the performances are very good indeed and Misha Mengelberg's trio plays sympathetically...
 There is much of Dolphy that can never be recaptured, which is what makes that which survives so precious."

 Track listing

-All songs composed by Eric Dolphy except where noted.
+All compositions by Eric Dolphy except where noted.